abbottwhitley/autonomous_vehicle_design/module_motor_control/Readme.md

 Lesson 1 presents an overview of a PID control system and some examples illustrating the effects of the Kp and Kd parameters.

 Lesson 2 presents low-level motor control functions using the TB6612FNG motor driver.

+Lesson 3 discusses the PID code algorithm and two possible methods of tuning the control system.